fleschutz/PowerShell/Docs/speak-file.md

 ## speak-file.ps1 - Speaks file content by text-to-speech

-This script speaks the content of the given text file by text-to-speech (TTS).
+This PowerShell script speaks the content of the given text file by text-to-speech (TTS).

 ## Parameters
 ```powershell